Find out how you can customize Grammarly languages to match what you’re writing or editing.

 If you are using Grammarly on Windows or Mac as an app, you can switch between American English, Canadian English, Australian English and British English.
 Simply find the floating Grammarly widget, and select the gear icon on the upper right-hand corner.
 Click “Writing Style” and choose the correct English in the “I write in” field.

 If you are using the Grammarly Editor for Windows or Mac rather than the app, click on “Account,” which is on the left-side panel.
 Then choose “Customize” and click “Language” to chose your preferred language.
+You might also be interested in these essays about language.

 Changing Your Language in the Grammarly Editor